microsoft/terminal/doc/user-docs/index.md

 ## Running a different shell

-Note: The following text assumes you have WSL installed
+Note: The following text assumes you have WSL installed.

 To choose a different shell (e.g. `cmd.exe` or WSL `bash`) then